Wednesday, March 26, 2025

 So, with the foregoing in mind we can see that if an algorithm is to generate a stipulated class of solution in domain D in a reasonable time T it either a) has to be logically possible to code the algorithmic solution in a starting string S of reasonable length S or b) we have to code the required information into a long string S of length S such that As ~ D.

-In case a) both S and T are of a practically reasonable magnitude from which it follows that given relationship 1.0 then little of the domain D can be generated by such algorithms and therefore the majority of configurations that could possibly be designated as of interest in D (especially if they are complex disordered configurations) can not be found by these algorithms.
-In case b) the starting string S, in terms of the number of possible algorithms that can be constructed, is commensurate with the size of D.
+In case a) both S and T are of a practically reasonable magnitude from which it follows that given relationship 1.0 then little of the domain D can be generated by such algorithms and therefore the majority of configurations that could possibly be designated as of interest in D (especially if they are complex disordered configurations) can not be found by these case-a algorithms.
+In case b) the starting string S, in terms of the number of possible algorithms that can be constructed, is commensurate with the size of D and therefore could possibly generate configurations of stipulated interest in a reasonable time.

 Therefore it follows that if we are restricted to relatively short algorithm strings of length S then these algorithms will only have a chance of reaching the overwhelming majority of configurations in D after very long execution times.
-If our configurations of designated interest are in this long execution time region in D these configurations will take a very long to generate.
+If our configurations of designated interest are in this long execution time region in D these configurations will demand large values of T to generate.
 Long execution time algorithms, absent of any helpful starting strings which provide "short cut" information are I think what Bill calls "blind search algorithms".
 That emphasis on the word "blind" is a loaded misnomer which appeals to the NAID community for reasons which I hope will become clear.

 For Bill this what no free lunch means to him...